Ladder99/ladder99/docs/page/developing/adapter-driver.md

 # Adapter Driver

+Say we have a device named 'foo' and want to develop an Adapter driver for it.

+## Make Setup and Files

-To develop a new adapter driver, eg for a device named 'foo', first we'll need a new setup to do some development with -
+First we'll need a new setup to do some development with -

 ```
 l99 init test-foo